LeaniosTech/Leanios-ot-api-arduino/README.md

 # Leanios-ot-api-cpp
 Leanios REST  Client for Sensors, counters and energy meters.
 Connect your sensors easily with Leanios!
 This is a cpp library that provides  REST API clients for sending data from 3 OT to a server.
-The library allows the client to choose which method to use or use both at the same time.
 # installation of the needed libraries :
 # httpclient and Arduinojson
 Open Arduino IDE.